cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 +++

 Hierarchical parallelism is a key feature of Kokkos - it provides a way for "teams", or subsets of active threads, to collaborate on a particular operations within a parallel region.
-Kokkos provides a "scratch" memory, which is a way of providing a fast scratchpad to a team, where supported by the underlying execution system.
+Kokkos provides a way for teams to get access to a private "scratch" memory.
+Where supported by the underlying execution platform, that scratch memory can be a high-performance scratchpad, like CUDA's shared memory.
 How the scratch memory ends up in the Team handle can be surprisingly convoluted - here, I attempt to outline it by following along with two examples:

 1. `Kokkos::Serial`, which supports Kokkos scratch but does not actually have a special software-managed scratch memory
 2. `Kokkos::Cuda`, which supports Kokkos scratch has a concept of scratch (shared memory)

-Even if a backend does not have a special scratch-like memory, it can provide a normal allocation that Kokkos Teams can use as scratch memory, just without any special performance characteristics.
+Even if the system does not provide a fast scratchpad, Kokkos can instead provide its teams with a normal allocation, just without any special performance characteristics.

-This is an excessive amount of information for a user of Kokkos, but it may be helpful to someone who has to work on a backend.
+This post is aimed at a developer of Kokkos, and presumes some familiarity with Kokkos' hierarchical parallelism and C++.

-## 1. Telling Kokkos how much scratch space a functor needs
+## 1. Telling Kokkos how much Scratch Space a Functor Needs

+When a user writes a functor in Kokkos that supports Team parallelism, they can optionally tell Kokkos how much scratch space each team and/or each thread in that team will need.
-Briefly: each Kokkos Team has a scratch pad, which is memory that is only available to threads within that team, and whose lifetime is scoped to that of the Team.
+This scratch space is only available to threads within that team, and the lifetime is scoped to that of the Team.
-Threads in the team can use that memory for collaborative work.

 Further reading: https://kokkos.github.io/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html